mnie-fallback/MNie.github.io/_posts/2016-12-26-AzureNotebooksInF#.md

 In today post I would like to present to you the "new" azure functionality which have been made available for us on December 1 this year.
 It's about creating notes in the Azure Notebooks in F#.
 What does it mean and what is it?

-Visually, it looks very much like a word / excel online, except that it gives us the opportunity to write/run/show the code, to others by sharing the link.
+Visually, it looks very much like a word/excel online, except that it gives us the opportunity to write/run/show the code, to others by sharing the link.
 It sounds very intriguing.

 Therefore, let's try this functionality!
 I decided to use [code](https://github.com/MNie/AzureTextAnalysis), which I created before.
 Thanks to that I will be able to easily compare the results and see if everything works nicely!

 So let's get started!

-First, we enter the web site: https://notebooks.azure.com/ and log into our azure account.
+First, we enter the [azure notebook web site](https://notebooks.azure.com/) and log into our azure account.
 We create a new library.

 ![create lib](https://mnie.github.com/img/24-12-2016AzureNotebooks/createLib.png)